White House moves to loosen remittance, flight rules on Cuba

 “I am dismayed to learn the Biden administration will begin authorizing group travel to Cuba through visits akin to tourism,” Menendez said.
 “To be clear, those who still believe that increasing travel will breed democracy in Cuba are simply in a state of denial.”

-White House officials, who briefed reporters on the condition of anonymity, noted that the Treasury Department has the authority to audit groups that are organizing travel and will ensure that travel is purposeful and in accordance with U.S. law.
+Two senior administration officials, who briefed reporters on the condition of anonymity, noted that the Treasury Department has the authority to audit groups that are organizing travel and will ensure that travel is purposeful and in accordance with U.S. law.
+The U.S. is restricting American tourism on the island and won’t allow individuals to travel there for educational purposes, officials said.

 One official defending the move noted that the president has underscored his belief that “Americans are the best ambassadors for democratic values.”